-a) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:
+Impact Statement No Impact/Less Than Significant Less Than Significant with SBP Mitigation Significant Project Impact Significant Impact not Identified by SBP EIR Substantial New Information a) Would the project result in substantial adverse physical impa cts associated with the provision on of new or a) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:

-Fire protection? \times
+Fire protection? \boxtimes

-Police protection? \times
+Police protection? \boxtimes

-Schools?
-X
+Schools? \times

-Parks? \boxtimes
+Parks? \times

-Other public facilities?
-X
+Other public facilities? \times